 I really value my Fitbit watch.
 I like being able to track my steps and I like having a record of my workout activity.
 In fact, I like the fact that I can easily share my activity data with my health coach.
 The other day we used this data to help figure out why I had lost weight two years ago but was having trouble shaking off a few pounds right now: it turned out my daily activity was way higher back then that it is now — and it turns out there’s a solution to that.

 Having that ability to make data-driven decisions about my own health is extremely valuable.
 Being able to collaborate with a professional in using that data is really useful too — just as long as I know they have my interests at heart.
 That is definitely the case with my coach.
-I trust her and part of the reason I can trust her is that I pay her organization, Arivale, for their services.
+I trust her and part of the reason I can trust her is that I paid her organization, Arivale, for their services.
+(Note: Arivale has since gone out of business, an interesting story perhaps for another day).

 Keeping an Eye on You